cdipaolo/sentiment-server/README.md

 Not giving a language will default it to English.
 Languages must be implemented in [the engine](https://github.com/cdipaolo/sentiment), else they will default to English as well.

+The 'probability' param is the probability that the word is in the expected class (only given for words because otherwise it would float-underflow.)
+This basically tells you the 'confidence' of the prediction for each word.
+Notice below that 'love' is very high, relatively, because it's seen much more often is positive text examples.
+This will always range on [1/num_classes, 1] (ie. [0.5, 1] for 2 classes) for all words.

 **Expected JSON**

 ```json